FerrandTian/RxBle/README.md

 ble.disconnectWithState().subscribe { }     // Call connect() to reconnect
 ble.disconnect()     // Call connect() to reconnect

-ble.close()     // NOT receive any emits again
+ble.close()     // Dispose all resources and close this Bluetooth GATT client
 ```

 ## LICENSE